devak23/literature-english/Mark Forsyth/The Etymologicon/README.md

   and testicle (testifying to a man’s virility)
 - Avocado - Aztech's balls.
 The Aztecs were a Mesoamerican civilization that flourished in central Mexico in the post-classic period from 1300 to 1521.
 The Aztec people included different ethnic groups of central Mexico, particularly those groups who spoke the Nahuatl language.
 The Nahuatl word `ahuacatl` means "avocado".
 When the Spanish arrived they misheard this slightly and called it aguacate, and the English changed this slightly to avocado.
 - `Orchis` in Greek also means testicle and is borrowed from Latin.
 The technical term for somebody who has a lot of balls is a polyorchid.

+---
+## 04: Parenthetical Codpieces
+- Ancient Gauls were the original inhabitants of France.
+- One of the Gaulish words that the Gauls used to speak was `braca` meaning trousers.
+- Gallic wars were waged between 58 and 50 BC led by Roman general Julius Caeser against the people of Gaul(France, Belgium and Switzerland).
+The Gaul were defeated finally in the war of Alesia in 52 BC.
+- The romans didn't have word for trousers as they wore `togas` and hence the gaulish term survived
+- From braca came the early French `brague` meaning trousers.
+- When they (French) wanted a word for a codpiece they decided to call it a `braguette` or little trousers not to be confused with `baguette` which means stick
+- Henry VIII’s codpiece, for example, was a gargantuan combination of efficiency and obscenity.
+It bulged out from the royal groin and stretched up to a metal plate that protected the royal belly.
+Architecturally you can see this when a bit of stone bulges out from a pillar to support a balcony or a roof.
+Such architectural structures came to be known as `braggets`
+- Captain John Smith wrote "The Sea-Man’s Grammar and Dictionary: Explaining all the Difficult Terms of Navigation" hit the bookstands in 1627 in which spelt `braggets` as `brackets`, and the spelling stuck.
+- Thus the original architectural device was called a bragget/bracket, because it looked like a codpiece.
+An architectural double bracket looks like this: [
+- If you look at the top right-hand corner of your computer keyboard, you will see two little codpieces []

+### vocabulary
+gargantuan: enormous

+---